-The AJSW is published by the National Association of Social Workers (Zimbabwe.
-The journal has a regular issue and a special issue.
-Editors: Associate Professor Gidraph Wairire (Kenya), Dr Edmoss Mtetwa (Zimbabwe) and Dr Jacob Mugumbate (Zimbabwe)
+The AJSW is published by the National Association of Social Workers (Zimbabwe).
+The journal currently publishes a regular issue 6 times a year and special issues where available.

 The AJSW is now published 6 times a year